 If you have leaks or damp patches in your home, you may realize that it takes more electricity to heat or cool your house.
 As reported by the United States Department of Energy, overworking your heating and cooling system can increase your energy expenses by up to 10-15 percent every year.

-Investing in your home's waterproofing, specifically your basement can save you hundreds of dollars every year on your energy bills.
-This is because basement leaks tend to add to damp interior air.
-So it may be time to start waterproofing your home if you want to not only protect your home against water damage but reduce energy costs.
+Investing in your home's waterproofing, specifically your basement, can save you hundreds of dollars every year on your energy bills.
+This is because basement leaks tend to add damp interior air.
+So, it may be time to start waterproofing your home if you want to protect it against water damage and reduce energy costs.

 Luckily, most waterproofing materials are also good for reducing air flow and so while your focus might be on interior waterproofing, you are actually accomplishing both goals at the same time.